griffinevans/adv/README.md

 # adv
 Dispenses short programming aphorisms in the style of Unix `fortune`.\
-Quotes mostly from _The Elements of Programming Style, Second Edition_, Brian W. Kernighan and P. J. Plauger.
+Quotes mostly from _The Elements of Programming Style_ by Brian W. Kernighan and P. J. Plauger.